Dr. Grace Sembajwe calls herself a “nomad.”

 Dr. Cohen’s research also has explored the potential for city governments to improve the food system by engaging in “strategic practice management,” intervening in the material elements, meanings, and know-how that shape everyday food practices – shopping, cooking, disposal — that structure and support seemingly entrenched socio-technical systems like food.
 This work illustrates how social practice theory can advance health policymaking by shifting the unit of analysis from individual behaviors to socially influenced practices.

-Dr. Cohen is working with colleagues at the Food Policy Center, city agency staff, and community activists on a variety of research projects to improve New York City’s food system: measuring and evaluating fifteen years of changes to the food environment in East Harlem; identifying policies to improve access to healthy food by expanding and improving jobs in the food sector; exploring policies to advance equity in the food system; and devising methods to measure and mitigate the impacts of land use planning and zoning on local food environments.
+Dr. Cohen is working with colleagues at the CUNY Urban Food Policy Institute, city agency staff, and community activists on a variety of research projects to improve New York City’s food system: measuring and evaluating fifteen years of changes to the food environment in East Harlem; identifying policies to improve access to healthy food by expanding and improving jobs in the food sector; exploring policies to advance equity in the food system; and devising methods to measure and mitigate the impacts of land use planning and zoning on local food environments.

 Mimi Fahs, PhD, MPH